robotpilot/turtlebot3_wiki/docs/source/friends.rst

 .. image:: _static/friends/ide.png

 ..
 NOTE:: Any suggestions and ideas for TurtleBot3 Friends Project are always welcomed.
-Tell us about your creative TurtleBot3 Friend.
-We might introduce your friend to the world through this wiki page! :)
+Tell us about your creative TurtleBot3 Friends.
+We can introduce your friend to the world through this wiki page! :)

 :E-Mail: ost@robotis.com